ghazanfarrr/Descriptive/README.md

 # PRACTISE
- it is just for the purpose of practicE
+ it is just for the purpose of practice